 Canon Pairings: characters that actually got together on the show, Jim/Pam, Dwight/Angela, Michael/Jan etc

 Fanon pairing: characters that are often depicted in fanwork as having a romantic relationship, but never had one in the canon storyline.
-Can range from couples that had quite a bit of interaction maybe even a one sided crush (Pam/Toby) to characters will relatively little interaction (Andy/Kelly)
+Can range from couples that had quite a bit of interaction maybe even a one sided crush (Pam/Toby) to characters with relatively little interaction (Andy/Kelly)

-Headcanon: a fan's personal interpretation of canon, especially in regards to a characters backstory or the nature of the relationship between two characters.
+Headcanon: a fan's personal interpretation of canon, especially in regards to a character’s backstory or the nature of the relationship between two characters.

-OC: original character
+OC: original character created by the author.

 OTP: short for "One True Pairing" a couple that the fan prefers above any other pairing on a show.

 PWP: short for "Plot?
 What Plot?" or sometimes "Porn without plot", typically refers to fanfics that depicts one or multiple sexual encounters with little to no set up or plot development.

 Retcon: short for retroactive continuity, a retcon is a new piece of information that revises the previously established canon (in other words a new element that was clearly not planned on from the start).
 In a long running series, retcons are all-but-inevitable.
 A good retcon will fit right in with the established canon, while a not-so-good retcon will contradict the previously established canon.
 The revelation in S7 that Pam dated Danny Cordray while Jim was in Stamford is an example of a retcon, and while it doesn’t quite fit with the impression the show gave us about Pam’s dating life in S3, it doesn’t directly contradict anything.
 However, Pam turning out to be a volleyball champ in the S5 finale “Company Picnic” is an example of a retcon that’s somewhat contradictory to canon since it’s well established Pam was shy and artsy in school and even had a line the previous season about avoiding athletics.